sw1ss/ctf/2018-01-28-acebear/random2win/README.md

 `11305546770736405378819894875529407145124231011999396912086973074056791191623579252993880901245430834195596982773094`

 ### Step 3: Finally calculate `m`
-Now we can finally worry about braking the encryption of the `submit` part.
+Now we can finally worry about breaking the encryption of the `submit` part.
 Remember that that looked like the following:
 ```python
 def submit(self):
 	 m = random.randint(10**10,10**12)